soumyaranjan704/CodeHUB/HTML_JS_LOCALSTORAGE_CRUD/README.md

  - BaseImplementation -> All the Related Function are Defined here

-- DepartmentImplementation -> all the Related Function related to Department and also Inheriting from BaseImplementation
+- DepartmentImplementation -> All the Related Function related to Department and also Inheriting from BaseImplementation

-- EmployeeImplementation -> all the Related Function related to Employee and also Inheriting from BaseImplementation
+- EmployeeImplementation -> All the Related Function related to Employee and also Inheriting from BaseImplementation
    <br>

  > ## Pages
-- This is Where Our Html files Lies for Everything our Structure of Webpage and Styling Everything.
+ - Inside this folder all the .html files added.
+ - All the pages are built using Html and css.
 > Note: Internal CSS is Used

 <br>